pepone/redhat-rpm-config/buildflags.md

-To support [binary watermarks for ELF objects](https://fedoraproject.org/wiki/Toolchain/Watermark) using annobin, the `-specs=/usr/lib/rpm/redhat/redhat-annobin-cc1` flag is added by default.
+To support [binary watermarks for ELF objects](https://fedoraproject.org/wiki/Toolchain/Watermark) using annobin, the `-specs=/usr/lib/rpm/redhat/redhat-annobin-cc1` flag is added by default (with the `gcc` toolchain).
 This can be switched off by undefining the `%_annotated_build` RPM macro (see above).
+Binary watermarks are currently disabled on armhpf, and with the `clang` toolchain.

 ### Architecture-specific compiler flags